-4.3 Implementing the module's logic
+4.4 Implementing the module's logic

-Every module must implement two functions which are called by YARA during the scanning of a file or process memory space: module_load and module_unload.
+Besides module_initialize and module_finalize Every module must implement two other functions which are called by YARA during the scanning of a file or process memory space: module_load and module_unload.
 Both functions are called once for each scanned file or process, but only if the module was imported by means of the import directive.
 If the module is not imported by some rule neither module_load nor module_unload will be called.